Support workspace review

 • Extra AI resolutions can refill automatically, so teams should watch usage before treating the price as a fixed monthly ceiling.

-• The WordPress plugin path is documented, but ease of setup, theme compatibility, page performance, and answer quality still need hands-on testing.
+• The WordPress plugin path is documented, but ease of setup, theme compatibility, page performance, and answer quality still need a real site trial.

 • Shopify evidence should not be carried into WooCommerce copy.
 Native WooCommerce catalog sync, order lookup, cart actions, and checkout actions remain unverified here.